E-commerce: Governmental regulation

-In the United States, California's Electronic Commerce Act (1984), enacted by the Legislature, and the more recent California Privacy Rights Act (2020), enacted through a popular election proposition, control specifically how electronic commerce may be conducted in California.
+In the United States, California's Electronic Commerce Act (1984), enacted by the Legislature, the more recent California Privacy Rights Act (2020), enacted through a popular election proposition and to control specifically how electronic commerce may be conducted in California.
 In the US in its entirety, electronic commerce activities are regulated more broadly by the Federal Trade Commission (FTC).
 These activities include the use of commercial e-mails, online advertising and consumer privacy.
 The CAN-SPAM Act of 2003 establishes national standards for direct marketing over e-mail.
 The Federal Trade Commission Act regulates all forms of advertising, including online advertising, and states that advertising must be truthful and non-deceptive.
 Using its authority under Section 5 of the FTC Act, which prohibits unfair or deceptive practices, the FTC has brought a number of cases to enforce the promises in corporate privacy statements, including promises about the security of consumers' personal information.
 As a result, any corporate privacy policy related to e-commerce activity may be subject to enforcement by the FTC.

 The Ryan Haight Online Pharmacy Consumer Protection Act of 2008, which came into law in 2008, amends the Controlled Substances Act to address online pharmacies.

 Conflict of laws in cyberspace is a major hurdle for harmonization of legal framework for e-commerce around the world.
 In order to give a uniformity to e-commerce law around the world, many countries adopted the UNCITRAL Model Law on Electronic Commerce (1996).

 Internationally there is the International Consumer Protection and Enforcement Network (ICPEN), which was formed in 1991 from an informal network of government customer fair trade organisations.
 The purpose was stated as being to find ways of co-operating on tackling consumer problems connected with cross-border transactions in both goods and services, and to help ensure exchanges of information among the participants for mutual benefit and understanding.
 From this came Econsumer.gov, an ICPEN initiative since April 2001.
 It is a portal to report complaints about online and related transactions with foreign companies.

 There is also Asia Pacific Economic Cooperation.
 APEC was established in 1989 with the vision of achieving stability, security and prosperity for the region through free and open trade and investment.
 APEC has an Electronic Commerce Steering Group as well as working on common privacy regulations throughout the APEC region.

 In Australia, trade is covered under Australian Treasury Guidelines for electronic commerce and the Australian Competition & Consumer Commission regulates and offers advice on how to deal with businesses online, and offers specific advice on what happens if things go wrong.